 Accelerated Nursing BS/MS (for Professional Registered Nurses)

 This program offers qualified registered nurses the opportunity to earn both the BS and MS in Nursing within a shortened time frame.
-The curriculum combines elements of the BS program with the MS program and streamlines the BS program by substituting with select accelerated courses.
+The curriculum combines elements of the BS program with the MS program and streamlines the BS program by substituting specific undergraduate courses with select graduate courses.
 Full-time study is preferred to proceed through the program at an accelerated pace.
-Students have the option of selecting from three graduate specialty areas of concentration: nursing administration, nursing education, or family nurse practitioner.
-At the end of the option, the graduate will be eligible to seek advanced practice certification.
+Students have the option of selecting from two graduate specialty areas of concentration: Nursing Education or Family Nurse Practitioner.
+With successful completion of the educational program, the graduate will be eligible to seek advanced practice certification.
 The RN to BS/MS student will receive both BS and MS degrees upon program completion.

 In addition, students requesting admission to the Accelerated RN to BS/MS Program must meet the following requirements:

 - Hold an associate’s degree with a major in nursing from an accredited program, with a minimum 3.2 GPA (on a 4.0 scale) for the last 30 hours of undergraduate course work.

 - Hold a clear and unencumbered license as a Registered Professional Nurse in New York State.

 - Have completed the equivalent of one year of work experience in nursing and must submit an employment verification form that must reflect your most recent 2000 hours of work experience as a registered nurse; use separate forms for each employer needed to reach the total of 2000 hours.

 - Submit two (2) reference report forms from professional nurses; one (1) must come from faculty with whom the applicant had studied, and (1) from recent employers or any other individual who can provide evidence of the applicant’s past and potential contributions to the profession.